gruntwork-io/docs/docs/iac/getting-started/deploying-a-module.md

 ### Specify the variables for the module

-Now that you've defined the resources you want to create, you need to list out all of the variables that you want to allow users to pass into the variable.
-In the module, you can reference these values in the module using the `var` syntax, as visible in `terraform-aws-gw-lambda/modules/lambda/main.tf`.
+Now that you’ve defined the resources you want to create, you need to list out all of the variables that you want to allow users to pass into the module.
+You can reference these values in the module using the `var` syntax, as visible in `terraform-aws-gw-lambda/modules/lambda/main.tf`.

 Copy the following snippet into `terraform-aws-gw-lambda-tutorial/modules/lambda/variables.tf`.